We’re partnering with The Works Museum and Northern Clay Center to bring some of their favorite camps to Minnesota Children’s Museum this summer!

 Check-in

-Check-in will be inside the main entrance on West 7th Street.
+Check-in will be inside the museum’s main entrance on West 7th Street.
 You may temporarily park your vehicle in the loading/unloading zone in front of the main entrance.
 Metered parking or the World Trade Center parking ramp are also options.
-Note that the skyway leading into the museum is closed on Mondays.

-Campers should check in no earlier than 15 minutes prior to the start of camp (8:45 a.m. for morning sessions and 12:45 p.m. for afternoon sessions).
-An adult must be present with any camper that arrives earlier.
+Campers should check in no earlier than 15 minutes prior to the start of camp.
+An adult must be present with any student that arrives earlier.

 Campers must be signed in by an adult each day.
 If you have not filled out the required forms electronically before the first day of camp, you will be required to do so when you arrive.